sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### Load

-load the configured audio buffers into the application and set the optional context instance.
+Loads the configured audio buffers into the application and set the optional context instance.

-The `load` method accept an config object. config should have `sounds` property with array of audio objects as value.
-Each audio object key act as `identifier` of `audio` and value is audio source URL.
+The `load` method accepts a config object. the config should have `sounds` property with an array of audio objects as value.
+Each audio object key act as an `identifier` of `audio` and the value is the audio source URL.

-confing can have optional property `audioContext` represents instance of context.
+the config can have optional property `audioContext` represents an instance of context.

 ```js